+Super Router Signature Edition Code: 1928 View online here

-Choosing your wire
+Choosing your Grounding Wire

 If grounding your system with Grounding Wire, choose a pack of tags and as many Grounding Wires as you need.
-The Grounding wires have different terminations depending on where you are using them; consult our diagrams on page 7 to ensure you choose the correct termination type.
+The Grounding wires have different terminations depending on where you are using them; consult our diagrams on page 9 to ensure you choose the correct termination type.

-Grounding Wire Code: 1092

 If grounding your system with Technical Ground Weave, choose as many Chassis Ground Banana Adaptors as you need.
-The Technical Ground Weave is terminated with bananas to fit into the Chassis Ground Banana Adaptors or the earth terminal of our Super/Ultra Sockets.
+The Technical Ground Weave is terminated with bananas to fit into the Chassis Ground Banana Adaptors, the banana sockets on our RF Routers or the earth terminal of our Super/Ultra Sockets.

+Technical Ground Weave

+Code: 1090